 - Difference Between Generalization and Specialization in DBMS

 - State the difference between NBFC and Bank.

 - State the difference between NSE and BSE.

-- State the difference between capital reserve and revenue reserve.
+- State the difference between atoms and ions?

-- State the difference between memcmp and memicmp functions in C language
+- State the difference between eukaryotes and prokaryotes.

 - Difference between an SAP ERP system and DBMS